joravkumar/GCTranscriptionConnector-Google/README.md

   - These messages adjust an internal offset (tracked as processed audio samples) so that transcription offsets and durations accurately reflect only the audio that was received (excluding any gaps due to pauses or audio loss).

 - **Transcription:**
+  - Uses either:
-  - Uses Google Cloud Speech-to-Text API with streaming recognition.
+    - Google Cloud Speech-to-Text API with streaming recognition.
+    - OpenAI Speech-to-Text API with buffered streaming.
   - Feeds PCM16 audio to `StreamingTranscription` instances (one per channel).
-  - Retrieves transcription results with word-level timing and confidence scores.
+  - Retrieves transcription results with word-level timing and confidence scores when available.
   - Adjusts calculated offsets by subtracting the cumulative gap from control messages.

 - **Translation (Optional):**